-This work was funded in part by NSF grants CCR-0205266, CCF-0438929, CNS-0613823, by DARPA grant N66001-99-2-8918, and by the Korean ETRI Institute.
-Authors thank professors Anthony Brockwell and Peter Steenkiste of Carnegie Mellon, Peter Dinda of Northwestern University for their help in this work as well as the anonymous reviewers for their constructive suggestions.
+This work was funded in part by the National Science Foundation under grants CCR-0205266, CCF-0438929, CNS-0613823, by DARPA grant N66001-99-2-8918, and by ETRI Institute in Korea.
+Authors would like to thank professors Anthony Brockwell and Mahadev Satyanarayanan of Carnegie Mellon and Peter Dinda of Northwestern University for their help in this work.